 Aggregation behaviour of PPM was assessed in terms of critical micelle concentration (CMC) and the hydrodynamic diameter (Dh) of the micelles.
 The summarized results of PPM along with a conventional detergent (DDM) are presented in Table 1.
 The CMC of this agent (~8 µM), estimated using a hydrophobic fluorophore (i.e., diphenylhexatriene (DPH)).[16]
-To exclude the potential effect of DPH on detergent CMC determination, we also used fluorescence intensity ratio (I375/I363) of the penta-phenylene unit) as for CMC measurement of PPM.
+To exclude the potential effect of DPH on detergent CMC determination, we also used fluorescence intensity ratio (I375/I363) of the penta-phenylene unit for measure of the CMC of PPM.
 This probe-free method gave ~6 µM as a CMC of PPM (Figure S3), comparable to that obtained from DPH use.
 Thus, the CMC of PPM (~6 or 8 µM) was much smaller than that of DDM (170 µM).
 The standard Gibbs free energies (∆G°) corresponding to the transfer of DDM and PPM (~8 µM) from a water to a micellar phase were -31.5 and -39.1 kJ/mol, respectively.
-This water-to-micellar free energy of PPM was significantly smaller than triton X-100, an aromatic group-bearing conventional detergent (-39.1 vs -30.6 kJ/mol), indicating a strong tendency to self-assemblies.[17]
+This water-to-micellar free energy of PPM was significantly smaller than triton X-100, an aromatic group-bearing conventional detergent (-39.1 vs -30.6 kJ/mol), indicating a strong tendency to self-assembly.[17]
 The size of aggregates (Dh) formed by PPM, measured by dynamic light scattering (DLS) experiments at 25 °C, was approximately 6.2 nm (Figure S4a,b), indicating that this agent forms small micelles like DDM (6.8 nm).
 The micelle sizes of both PPM and DDM were similar over a detergent concentration range of 0.3 to 2.0 wt% (Figure S4c).
 When micelle size was measured with increasing temperature, size variation was less for PPM than DDM, indicating enhanced thermal stability of the PPM micelles.
 Over the course of the temperature increase from 15 °C to 65 °C, PPM micelles only decreased in micelle size by ~10% while DDM micelles decreased by ~21% (Figure S4d).